Swimming pools and lavish gardens of the rich are driving water shortages, study says

 "There are certain individuals with the power to decide how to manage water who also use more water," said lead researcher Elisa Savelli of Uppsala University in Sweden.
 "Even with something as simple as water, it's unjust.
 Some social groups have access to too much, and some social groups have too little."

-Wealthy residents use 12 times more water then those with lower incomes, study found
+Wealthy residents use 12 times more water than those with lower incomes, study found

 More than 80 metropolitan areas around the world have faced severe shortages in the last two decades, a figure that's only projected to rise, impacting more than one billion people in the next few decades.